 SMELL SENSITIVITY

-In a 2017 study, they found that 66% of women reported problems in identifying and distinguishing smells in the 2nd trimester and 95% reported it in the first or third trimester.
-Smell sensitivity can also be odor intolerance, as certain odors could make you feel nauseous.
-The good news is that the researchers found that 6-12 weeks after birth women’s sense of smell returned to normal.
+In a 2017 study, they found that 66% of women reported problems in identifying and distinguishing smells in the 2nd trimester, and 95% reported it in the first or third trimester.
+Smell sensitivity can also be odour intolerance, as certain odours could make you feel nauseous.
+The good news is that the researchers found that 6-12 weeks after birth, women’s sense of smell returned to normal.

 MILD CRAMPING OR SPOTTING